hpe-storage/scod/docs/partners/tkgi/index.md

 VMware and HPE have a long standing partnership across each of the product portfolios.
 Allowing TKGI users to access persistent storage with the HPE CSI Driver accelerates stateful workload performance, scalability and efficiency.

-Learn more about the partnership and enablement at [docs.pivotal.io](https://docs.pivotal.io/partners/).
+Learn more about the partnership and enablement on the [VMware Marketplace](https://marketplace.cloud.vmware.com/services/details/hpe-csi-driver-for-kubernetes-1?slug=true).

 ## Prerequisites